-As I worked my way to healthy muscles, I wound up combining Robert Masters’ Psychophysical Method, Feldenkrais and yoga to release the stubborn patterns in my body.
+As I worked my way to healthy muscles from a starting point at which knots covered every muscle from head to toe, multiple muscles twisted around each other and many were glued to bones, I wound up combining Robert Masters’ Psychophysical Method, Feldenkrais and yoga to release the stubborn patterns in my body.
 Soon I began introducing it into my yoga classes and then teaching classes just based on the sets I’d created.

 When the joints are open and aligned and the muscles are flexible, your body flows.
 When your body flows, your life flows.
 The new site will be Flowing Body, Flowing Life.

 When I began taking yoga in the mid 1980’s, I knew that I was really tight, but didn’t realize for several years that every muscle in my body was twisted into knots, all the muscles in every group glued together and every muscle group glued to my bones.
 Gaining freedom from that state of affairs has taken many years.
 Yoga has always been my stalwart friend but faithful practice of yoga alone has never been enough to resolve my problems.

 A lot of great body workers have helped (none more than Kreig Cremeans here in Lexington who created Bodypatterning and has been unlocking the final hold-outs with the assistance of my regular practice of these triggers of release).